 Aging at Home: The People’s Choice

 Most people want to age at home.
 With simple, common-sense changes to their homes, most people can.
-This new book tells how.
+This helpful book tells how.

-“You’ll find it sensible, useful, comprehensive and engagingly written,” says Paula Span of The New York Times’ The New Old Age blog.
+“You’ll find it sensible, useful, comprehensive and engagingly written,” said Paula Span of The New York Times’ The New Old Age blog.

 Staying Power: Age-Proof Your Home for Comfort, Safety and Style offers simple solutions for common challenges.
 This lively, practical handbook can help you and the people you care about stay productive and independent in familiar surroundings.

 - Tactfully talk about the “A” word (aging)

 - Customize furnishings, layout and décor

 - Cope with vision, hearing and other sensory changes

 - Use the home to stay productive and physically fit

 Aging in place doesn’t have to break your back or your budget.